Alboroni/Sentinel/Labs/LAB05/README.md

  ![alt text](../Labs05/../LAB05/screenshots/threatworkbook.png) <br>
 2. Review the various parts of the workbook.
-Notewhen TIs have been imported, what types of indicator we have and also the Aert counts we see associated with the TIs <br>
+Note when TIs have been imported, what types of indicator we have and also the Alert counts we see associated with the TIs <br>

 3. We might also see some alerts associated with IP addresses indicator in the **Alert counts by indicator" section now.
 These will be picking up alerts created by particpants in previous labs. <br>